-The studio has been globally recognized for its pioneering work in a variety of projects.
-The Clover house that EFE designed and built in 2012 has been published by Dezeen and by Phaidon Atlas as an important work of architecture in South America.
-In 2016, the El Quinche House was published by Dwell and by Designboom for its original use of concrete.
+The studio has been globally recognised for its pioneering work in a variety of projects.
+The Clover house that EFE designed and built in 2013 has been published by Dezeen and by Phaidon Atlas as an important work of architecture in South America.
+In 2016, the El Quinche House was published by Dwell for its original use of concrete and Mamallacta was presented by Designboom as a groundbreaking infrastructure surrounded by a volcanic andean landscape.
+In 2017 EFE's architectural work was presented in Arte Buenos Aires by No Lugar - Arte Contemporáneo as a young forward-thinking practice.
+That same year the studio exhibited work at the International Art Encounter in Guayaquil and in New York.

 Estudio Felipe Escudero has been commissioned by clients of various backgrounds to design urban plans, architecture, renovations and artworks.
-Current on-going projects include a 16-storey corporate office tower in Quito, an eco-friendly hotel in Papallacta, a signature restaurant in Manta, a house that blends with the vegetation in the valley of Cumbayá, and an installation for the Alabado Museum of Pre-Columbian Art.
+Current on-going projects include a 16-storey corporate office tower in Quito, an eco-friendly hotel in Papallacta, an industrial warehouse in Pifo, a series of residential projects that blend with the vegetation in the valley of Cumbayá, and two houses in the coast of Ecuador.

 Founder & Principal.
 Felipe Escudero started his career with graphic work that was exhibited at the Royal Academy of Arts in London.
 He went on to making sculpture and furniture pieces for art galleries in Quito, to finally make larger scale architectural work for private clients in the mountains, the coast, and the rainforest of Ecuador.
 Escudero presented his ideas in the form of sculpture, drawings, architectural models, renders and photographs in a solo show at Ileana Viteri Art Gallery in Quito in 2016.
 Later that year he released Geográfica, an object-book about architecture and urban culture in the Andes.